ooaklee/ghatd/external/reminder/README.md

 scheduler or notification execution attempts.
 It is intentionally generic: a reminder can point at any platform target by using `target_type` and `target_id`, such as a course, task, checklist, lesson, or onboarding action.
+It pairs naturally with `notifier`: reminders decide what is due, and notifier delivers the push message.

+## When To Use It

+Use reminders when a product needs to ask a user to come back to a specific task, target, or workflow at a chosen time.

+Examples:

+- A course app reminds a user to finish today's lesson.
+- A habit app reminds a user to complete a daily check-in.
+- A team tool reminds a user to review one task or checklist.
+- An admin overview needs to see reminder volume by time and status.

 ## Quick Start